Surnames by country: Indonesia

 In conjunction with migration to Europe or America, Indonesians without surnames often adopt a surname based on some family name or middle name.
 The forms for visa application many Western countries use, has a square for writing the last name which cannot be left unfilled by the applicant.
+Thus, following the example of someone named "Agnes Mega Rosalin" above, she will be forced to assign Rosalin (her middle name) as her last name when writing paperwork in Western countries.